ryanjtr/STMF405_CAN_LL_LIB/Readme.md

     }

     /**
     * @brief This function handles CAN1 SCE interrupt.
-    */
-    void CAN1_SCE_IRQHandler(void)
+(Status Change Error) */ void CAN1_SCE_IRQHandler(void)
     {